valkey-io/valkey-doc/docs/reference/sentinel-clients.md

 from the reconfigured instance.
 This will force clients to resolve the master address again.

-If the client will contact a Sentinel with yet not updated information, the verification of the Redis instance role via the `ROLE` command will fail, allowing the client to detect that the contacted Sentinel provided stale information, and will try again.
+If the client will contact a Sentinel with yet not updated information, the verification of the Valkey instance role via the `ROLE` command will fail, allowing the client to detect that the contacted Sentinel provided stale information, and will try again.

 Note: it is possible that a stale master returns online at the same time a client contacts a stale Sentinel instance, so the client may connect with a stale master, and yet the ROLE output will match.
 However when the master is back again Sentinel will try to demote it to replica, triggering a new disconnection.
 The same reasoning applies to connecting to stale replicas that will get reconfigured to replicate with a different master.